This week’s article focuses on another traditional art medium -Watercolour painting for beginners.

 If you cannot control your brushes, Celine recommends beginners to get water colour pencils for the base first before using the watercolour brushes to paint over.

 Watercolour painting may not be the easiest to control, but at the same time it’s definitely one of the most rewarding techniques to learn.
-In fact, Celine finds it a therapeutic way to relieve stress.
+In fact, Artist Celine Chia finds it a therapeutic way to relieve stress.
 If you’re a beginner and just starting off, you can practice using poster colour or watercolour pencils to start off, since they do not require as much blending, before getting your hands on the water colour painting.